William Sledd: YouTube vlogging

 On June 1, 2007, he posted a video to celebrate Gay and Lesbian Pride Month asking for viewers to respond with their own pride stories or even to come out, there was an "outpouring" of support.
 Sledd states he gets many emails from young gay and lesbian teenagers that see him as a role model.
 The Advocate magazine noted that along with other openly gay YouTube celebrities, Sledd's rising fame also brought a lot of anti-gay commenters, which it ascribed to John Gabriel's Greater Internet Fuckwad Theory.
 It regards the online disinhibition effect, in which Internet users exhibit unsociable tendencies while interacting with other Internet users.
 Krahulik and Holkins suggest that, given both anonymity and an audience, an otherwise regular person becomes aggressively antisocial.
 In 2013, Holkins gave the corollary that "Normal Person – Consequences + Audience = Total Fuckwad".

 In September 2007, "The Top (& Bottom) Gays of You Tube!", the first all-gay collaboration video by YouTube's most subscribed video bloggers, was posted by Michael Buckley ("What The Buck?!") to create a "YouTube gay village."
-Featuring Chris Crocker in a heavily affected persona, William Sledd, and "Gay God" (Matthew Lush), the video consisted of each of the four bloggers commenting on the others' vlogging, with Buckley acting as host for the various outtakes.
+Featuring Cara Cunningham in a heavily affected persona, William Sledd, and "Gay God" (Matthew Lush), the video consisted of each of the four bloggers commenting on the others' vlogging, with Buckley acting as host for the various outtakes.
 In February 2008, the channels were among the most popular on YouTube when "What The Buck?!" was 6th, Crocker's channel 8th, Sledd 13th and "Gay God" in 25th.
 As of January 2014, the video has been viewed over 1,218,300 times, with over 9,000 comments.

 In 2007 he was offered a deal to produce an original Bravo series for Ask a Gay Man Anything, the network had been building its reality show and online properties including "seven show-specific mobile Web sites" in conjunction with Time Warner Cable.
 It premiered in June 2007.
 Later that year he was offered his own reality-show, and shot pilot episodes, documenting his rising fame and possible move to the fashion world in New York City.
 Ultimately Bravo folded OutZoneTV.com and focussed online funding to derivative efforts rather than original series.